PGA.NYC

 Picture

-The PostGraduate Assembly in Anesthesiology (PGA), is sponsored by the New York State Society of Anesthesiologists, Inc. The PGA attracts upwards of 4,000 attendees from around the world, and is a global platform for networking and presenting anesthesia’s latest science and technologies.
-The 2020 PGA scientific program offered 25 sessions, featuring 75 speakers, a virtual exhibit hall and poster presentations.
-Attendees have the opportunity to share innovating ideas in perioperative medicine, intensive care, emergency medicine and pain management, as well as evidence-based knowledge of primary clinical relevance.
+The PostGraduate Assembly in Anesthesiology (PGA) is a four-day event sponsored by the New York State Society of Anesthesiologists (NYSSA), held each December in New York City.
+It is the second-largest anesthesiology meeting in the United States, drawing more than 4,000 attendees from around the world.
+The PGA serves as a global platform for networking and sharing the latest advancements in anesthesia.
+The PGA’s scientific program offers more than 190 sessions, special lectures and hands-on workshops.
+Attendees have the opportunity to share innovative ideas in perioperative medicine, intensive care, emergency medicine and pain management, as well as evidence-based knowledge of primary clinical relevance.

 Continuing Medical Education